e-chong/Singapore-Ship-Detection/README.md

 # Singapore-Ship-Detection
-MUSA 650 project with John Michael LaSalle and Madhura Gurav
+MUSA 650 final project for John Michael LaSalle, Madhura Gurav, and Eugene Chong.

 ## How to Push Changes to GitHub through Google Colab